LukeP81/IIB-Project/README.md

 at https://github.com/amzn/orthogonal-additive-gaussian-processes.
 Supported file types are .mat.
 The file format is required to match the example cases, with a NxD array for the input features and a Nx1 array for the output values.
+The code is written to an academic standard rather than a professional software standard.